BroadcomMFD/cobol-dialect-template/client/example-dialect-support/server/jar/README.md

 ```
 dialect-<dialect name>.jar
 ```
-In Linux environment be sure that the server folder haveexecute permission, in case simply run the command
+In Linux environment be sure that the server folder has execute permission, in case simply run the command

 ```
 chmod -R 755 server